-- 1. Senamela shop paving / Tar via Vuka street (urgent)

-- 2. Paving of Moshate (Kgoshi Rammupudu) access road (urgent)

-- 3. Bridge between Ga-Kopa and Botlopunya and also Majakaneng (very urgent)

-- 4. Paving of access roads and storm water control in all sections

-- 5. Gravelling of all roads in the ward

-- 6. Fencing of all cemeteries

-- 7. Upgrading of reservoirs

-- 8. Storm water control from paving to Rilokwane

-- 9. High mast light (very urgent)

-- 10. Upgrading of all sports grounds in the ward

-- 11. Rammupudu clinic to operate 24 hours

-- 12. Pre-school Bapeding and Matebeleng section (very urgent)

-- 13. Bore holes

-- 14. RDP houses

-- 15. Multipurpose centre and rehabilitation centre

-- 16. Skips needed in all the section in the ward

-- 17. Satellite police station (very urgent)

-- 18. Library for all wards in tafelkop

-- 19. Low level bridge between R&R and stadium view

-- 20. Sanitation for remaining residents

-- 21. Extension of water pipes to other sections of the ward

-- 22. Job creation programs (urgently)

-- 23. Regular supply of water

-- 24. House hold water connections and installation of water meter

-- 25. Equipping the Traditional Office with computer, stationary, office furniture, photocopier, chairs for community hall and cleaning material

-- 26. Cleaning of the two dams or rehabilitation

-- 27. Waste removal

-- 28. Illegal dumping

-- 29. Disaster management

-- 30. Fencing of grazing field
+WARD 26 PRIORITY NEEDS PRIOR IT Y NEEDS 1.
+Connection road from Vuka street, road about to Ga-Senamela from the reservoir through Ga-Moloi (ward 17) up to four way at Thibathiba 12km 2.
+Connection road from Kampeng to Tafelkop cemetery through ward 27 3.
+Storm water control from Moshate paving (Ga-Mike Matsepe) up to usave paving 4.
+Storm water control Kampeng at stop sign down to the river 5.
+Electricity at new stands 6.
+Vuka street paving / tar via Senamela Shop (Urgent) 7.
+Paving of Moshate (kgoshi Rammupudu) access road 8.
+Bridge between Ga-Kopa and Botlopunya and also Majakaneng 9.
+Paving of access roads and sotrom water control in all sections 10.
+Gravelling of all cometeries 12.
+Upgrading of all cemeteries 13.
+Storm water control from paving to Rilokwane river 14.
+High mast light (very urgent) 15.
+Upgrading of all sport grounds in the ward 16.
+Rammupudu clinic to operate 24 hours 17.
+RDP houses 18.
+Multipurpose centre and rehabilitation centre 19.
+Skips needed in all the section in the ward 20.
+Satellite police station (very urgent) 21.
+Library for all wards in Tafelkop 22.
+Low level bridge between R&amp;R and Stadium view 23.
+Sanitation for remaining residents 24.
+Extension of water pipes to other sections of the ward 25.
+Jubb creation programs Urgently needed 26.
+Regular supply of water.
+27. House hold water connections and installation of water meters 28.
+Equipping the traditional office with computers, stationary, office furniture, photocopier, chairs for community hall and cleaning material WARD 27 PRIORITY NEEDS Connection road from Majakaneng to Botlopunya Connection road from Mountain View to Stadium Connection road from Kampeng to Tafelkop cemetery through ward 27 and 26 Storm water control at Botlopunya to Nyakelang Storm water control at Botlopunya to Majakaneng Electricity at New stand Paving of access road and storm water control in all section Gravelling of all roads in the ward Fencing of all cemeteries High mast lights in all sections Upgrading of all sports grounds in the ward Multi- purpose centre and rehabilitation center